2018 Google walkouts: Retaliation and union busting

 The Tech Workers Coalition provided a retaliation hotline during the Google Walkouts for employees who faced retribution for their participation.

 Two of the Google Walkouts organizers, Claire Stapleton and Meredith Whittaker, claimed that Google retaliated against them following the Google Walkouts by attempting to force them out or demote them.
-They organized a sit-in on May 1, 2019, International Worker's Day.
+They organized a sit-in on May 1, 2019, International Workers' Day.
 By July 2019, four of the seven organizers, including Stapleton and Whittaker, had left the company.

 In late 2019, the National Labor Relations Board (NLRB) opened an investigation into the firing of four Google employees over their efforts to unionize.
 In late 2020, following the investigation, the NLRB filed a complaint stating that the fired workers were not responsible for any wrongdoing and accusing Google of "terminations and intimidation in order to quell workplace activism".
 It also accused Google of unlawful surveillance for accessing the employees' calendars and other internal documents.
 The administrative hearing for the case is scheduled for April 12, 2021.

 In late 2019, the New York Times reported that Google had hired IRI Consulting, a company that provides anti-unionization services.